kpgalligan/MagicThreads/README.md

 TaskQueue is a background task executor.
 Its conceptually similar to running tasks in an executor service, but has a few features that stick out.
 Tasks run in the background, but orchestration is done with the main thread.
-The benefit is a long story, but in summary, it helps with UI modification.
+The benefit is a long story, but in summary, it keeps timing simple when working with the UI.
 Also, you can query the live queue.
 The main use case is to start a long running process, and enable/disable your input based on the live state of the queue itself.
 Its safer than using surrogate boolean state, and makes rotation support easier (IMHO.
 YMMV).

+### Sticky Tasks

+StickyTask is a special variant of Task.
+The main purpose is to associate a particular task with a particular Fractivity instance.
+Using Task and EventBus means you're listening for responses based on type.
+This works in many cases, but can also lead to strange issues.
+For example, if you have a "user profile" screen, and a "friends" list off of it, its easy to imagine the following:

+1) Go to User Profile
+2) Click Friends
+3) Click on another user, which goes to their User Profile

+At this point, the User Profile instance in #1 is listening for the info load, as well as #3.
+When you click back to #1, you'll notice its showing the info from #3.

+StickyTask avoids this.
+Create a StickyTaskManager on onCreate, make sure to implement the lifecycle properly, and you'll make sure your tasks are for you.

+### Persisted Tasks

+Persisted tasks allow operations to be run later, in the case where you either don't have a good network connection, the server is down, etc.
+Tasks extend PersistedTask, and non-transient fields are persisted to local disk.

 [Persisted Task Queue](https://github.com/touchlab/MagicThreads/blob/master/library/docs/PERSISTED_QUEUE.md)